About Our Program

 Do I need any programming experience?

 No. You do not need prior programming experience.
 By the time you complete our full-time you will be able to create a complete full-stack application from scratch.
-Also, every student who completes any of our full programs (full-time, part-time, remote) will be the equivalent in programming skills to a junior developer.
+Also, every student who completes any of our full programs (full-time or part-time) will be the equivalent in programming skills to a junior developer.

 What is the next step if I am accepted to the program?